Tufnell Family

 Life after Steeple Morden

 Mary moved to Rooksnest, Lambourn, Berkshire, where aged 26 she took up residence with Mrs Evelyn Anne Venables Spottiswoode, aged 44, a divorced lady of some fame arising from the high profile manner in which she managed the divorce process.
+She preferred to dress in a male style and was openly lesbian.
 Evelyn Spottiswoode was also a successful breeder of West Highland Terriers and the two of them went into partnership.
-Evelyn who was Welsh, had used the kennel name Gwern, which is derived from the Welsh for alder tree; odd for a kennel of West Highland terriers.
+Evelyn who was Welsh, had used the kennel name Gwern, which is derived from the Welsh for alder tree and was a family estate, where Evelyn used to live..
 The new partnership took the kennel name Caw, from the cry of the rook; appropriate for kennels based at Rooksnest.

 Mary Tufnell continued living at Rooksnest until 1983.
 On 28 March 1984 the contents of the house were sold on the premises, by Sothebys, on behalf of Miss M V Tufnell, Mary made her will 8 March 1984, when she was living at Edgecombe Nursing Home, Hamstead Marshall, Berkshire.
 The will was read to her before signature as she was blind.
 She added a codicil on 2 September 1985 and died 15 January 1986 at the Nursing Home.
 She left £1,110,002.00 gross and £946,124.00 net.